-Lion Tracking Research – here you are with Researchers from the Carnivore Project and track the Collared Lions and leopards in this part of the Park.
-Not only will you see lions, but you will have a learning experience about the lions.
+Lion Tracking Research – here you are with Researchers from the Carnivore Project and tracking the Collared Lions and leopards in this part of the Park.
+Not only will you see lions, but you will also have a learning experience about the lions.

 It is an out-of-the-ordinary experience and gives you a firsthand look at Lion Conservation.

 The Lion Tracking Research begins early at sunrise, about 6:45 am, and it is around the time when the lions return from a night of hunting.